NehGuk/NehGuk/README.md

-# NehGuk (Henri)
+# Henri

-- Front-end development | School of Technology and Digital Media, Noroff (Norway)
+- Front-end development | Norwegian School of Technology and Digital Media, Noroff (Norway)
 - MSc in Environmental Studies | School of Geosciences, University of Edinburgh (UK)
-- BSc in Science Journalism and Communication | Federal University of Parana (Brazil)
+- BSc in Communications & Science Journalism | Federal University of Parana (Brazil)

----
-### Bio
-I worked with science communication for 13 years.
-Now, I'm exploring the field of IT as a frontend developer.
-Online privacy, press freedom, human rights, environmental issues and renewable energy are some of the topics I’m interested in and would be happy to contribute with.
-In my free time, I like to practice aikido.
-Also, I drink a lot of mate, yes, that delicious herbal infusion from South America.
-It's great for coding.
-Cheers!

 ---
 ### Languages and Tools
 - HTML
 - CSS